KodPixel-X/Pqq-OS/README.md

-This operating system is made in Türkiye.
+This operating system is manufactured in Türkiye.
 It's not yet ready for daily use.
-You can test it on a virtual machine.
+You can test it in a virtual machine.
 Coded with Fasm.
-A local operating system for Türkiye.This operating system is made in Türkiye.
+A local operating system for Turkey.
+This operating system is manufactured in Türkiye.
 It's not yet ready for daily use.
-You can test it on a virtual machine.
+You can test it in a virtual machine.
 Coded with Fasm.
-A local operating system for Türkiye.
+A local operating system for Turkey.
-You can press H.
+You can press the H key.
+PROGRAM.COM RUNS WHEN PRESSING THE B KEY